Contact informationFarm Address:

 Meals: All organic vegetarian/vegan meals and snacks are provided for interns and typically eaten communally.

-Stipend: Interns receive free room and board.
+Stipend: Interns receive free room and board, free classes/workshops, and daily hands-on skills training.

 Housing: Sleeping accommodations include 2 barn loft single bedrooms (cots, twin and queen mattresses available), and 2 double bedrooms in the skoolie (renovated school bus), or you are welcome to pitch your own tent on various tent platforms and camp spots around the property.